jplhomer/creative/content/blog/002-what-nutrition-how-lol.md

 1. **Drink Enough Water**: Half of your body weight, in ounces.
 This is *112oz* for me.
 1. **Get Enough Movement**: At least 10 minutes of purposeful movement per day.

+## How's it going so far?

+It's going OK.
+I'm on day #2.
+The hardest parts have been:

+- **Veggies in the morning.** Gross, right?
+Stir fry is the best I can come up with so far.
+Open to any suggestions you might have.
+- **Did I mention veggies?** How do you people eat vegetables all the goddamned time?
+I'm running out of combinations that don't involve a "stirfry" or a "spinach salad."
+- **I wouldn't mind a cookie or a brownie or a beer.** Self-explanatory.

 ## But why?

 I've been a member of Crossfit Waukee for almost three years.
 I've grown a ton in my strength, conditioning and weightlifting/gymnastic skills.
 But I've stopped short when it's come to eating right.